emad-elsaid/emad-elsaid.github.io/The craft of writing effectively.md

  * There are insulting ways to do it. avoid it
 * Your writing function is to help your readers understanding better something they want to understand well
  * Reasons for writing is different than reasons for reading
+ * The function is to move the conversation forward
+ * The function is not to be preserved indefinitely

 #writing #lectures #coms